VAT431NB Invoice Schedule Guide for Self-Builders

 Handle Credits, Mixed Purchases, and Other Invoices That Need Extra Review

-The invoices that usually slow a claim are not the clean single-purpose purchases.
-They are the credit notes, the duplicates, the month-end statements, and the mixed baskets where some items are reclaimable and others are not.
-If those documents are allowed into the schedule without review notes, the claimant ends up either overstating the claim or having to reconstruct the logic months later.
+The invoices that slow a claim are usually credit notes, duplicates, month-end statements, and mixed baskets where some items are reclaimable and others are not.
+If those documents enter the schedule without review notes, the claimant risks overstating the claim or reconstructing the logic months later.

 Credit notes should not sit outside the system as a separate pile.
 They need to be reflected in the tracker so the reclaim position matches the net effect of the supplier paperwork.
 The same goes for duplicate invoices and summary statements.
 A statement is useful for checking completeness, but it is not a substitute for the underlying invoice evidence, which is why reconciling builders' merchant statements against invoices is a useful discipline before the final pack is closed.